daler/pybedtools/docs/source/tutorial.rst

 There are several things to note here.
 First, the history describes the full commands, including all the names of the temp files and all the arguments that you would need to run in order to re-create it.
-Since :class:`bedtool` objects are fundamentally file-based, the command refers to the underlying filenames (i.e., :file:`a.bed` and :file:`b.bed`) instead of the :class:`bedtool` instances (i.e., *a* and *b*).
+Since :class:`BedTool` objects are fundamentally file-based, the command refers to the underlying filenames (i.e., :file:`a.bed` and :file:`b.bed`) instead of the :class:`BedTool` instances (i.e., *a* and *b*).
 A simple copy-paste of the command will be enough re-run the command.
 While this may be useful in some situations, be aware that if you do run the command again you'll get *another* temp file that has the same contents as *c*'s temp file.

-To avoid such cluttering of your temp dir, the history also reports **tags**. :class:`bedtool` objects, when created, get a random tag assigned to them.
-You can get get the :class:`bedtool` associated with tag with the :func:`pybedtools.find_tagged` function.
+To avoid such cluttering of your temp dir, the history also reports **tags**. :class:`BedTool` objects, when created, get a random tag assigned to them.
+You can get get the :class:`BedTool` associated with tag with the :func:`pybedtools.find_tagged` function.
 These tags are used to keep track of instances during this session.